halkyon/do-kube/README.md

 # Example DigitalOcean Kubernetes cluster using Terraform

-This repository showcases using Terraform to provision a new VPC and a DigitalOcean Kubernetes cluster with nodes within.
+This repository showcases using Terraform to provision a new DigitalOcean VPC, and managed Kubernetes cluster with nodes within.

 ## Install and configure